ranbureand/sitefolio/_projects/medlay-documentation-site.markdown

         size="m"
         h="1" w="1"
         src="medlay_site_pieces_360_00.jpg"
-        alt="A screenshot of the site introducing the principles Medlay, a new concept for crafting multimedia artefacts on the Web." color="#666"
+        alt="A screenshot of the documentation site introducing the principles Medlay, a new concept for crafting multimedia artefacts on the Web." color="#666"
     %}
     {% include image.html
         size="m"
         h="1" w="1"
         src="medlay_site_pieces_360_01.jpg"
-        alt="A screenshot of the site introducing the principles Medlay, a new concept for crafting multimedia artefacts on the Web." color="#666"
+        alt="A screenshot of the documentation site introducing the principles Medlay, a new concept for crafting multimedia artefacts on the Web." color="#666"
     %}
     {% include image.html
         size="xl"
         h="3" w="2"
         src="medlay_site_the_last_dispatch_1280_00.jpg"
-        alt="A screenshot of the site introducing the principles Medlay, a new concept for crafting multimedia artefacts on the Web." color="#666"
+        alt="A screenshot of the documentation site introducing the principles Medlay, a new concept for crafting multimedia artefacts on the Web." color="#666"
     %}
     {% include image.html
         size="xl"
         h="400" w="1024"
         src="medlay_site_the_last_dispatch_responsive_00.jpg"
-        alt="A screenshot of the site introducing the principles Medlay, a new concept for crafting multimedia artefacts on the Web." color="#666"
+        alt="A screenshot of the documentation site introducing the principles Medlay, a new concept for crafting multimedia artefacts on the Web." color="#666"
     %}
     {% include image.html
         size="m"
         h="1" w="1"
         src="medlay_site_the_last_dispatch_360_00.jpg"
-        alt="A screenshot of the site introducing the principles Medlay, a new concept for crafting multimedia artefacts on the Web." color="#666"
+        alt="A screenshot of the documentation site introducing the principles Medlay, a new concept for crafting multimedia artefacts on the Web." color="#666"
     %}
     {% include image.html
         size="m"
         h="1" w="1"
         src="medlay_site_the_last_dispatch_360_01.jpg"
-        alt="A screenshot of the site introducing the principles Medlay, a new concept for crafting multimedia artefacts on the Web." color="#666"
+        alt="A screenshot of the documentation site introducing the principles Medlay, a new concept for crafting multimedia artefacts on the Web." color="#666"
     %}
     {% include image.html
         size="m"
         h="1" w="1"
         src="medlay_site_what_is_medlay_360_00.jpg"
-        alt="A screenshot of the site introducing the principles Medlay, a new concept for crafting multimedia artefacts on the Web." color="#666"
+        alt="A screenshot of the documentation site introducing the principles Medlay, a new concept for crafting multimedia artefacts on the Web." color="#666"
     %}
     {% include image.html
         size="m"
         h="1" w="1"
         src="medlay_site_what_is_medlay_360_01.jpg"
-        alt="A screenshot of the site introducing the principles Medlay, a new concept for crafting multimedia artefacts on the Web." color="#666"
+        alt="A screenshot of the documentation site introducing the principles Medlay, a new concept for crafting multimedia artefacts on the Web." color="#666"
     %}
 </div>